PixelExperience/official_devices/README.md

 1.3 - You must have knowledge of git.

-1.4 - You must do an unofficial build and make the device stable for daily usage before applying.
-Also, test your builds for atleast a week.
+1.4 - You must do an unofficial build for atleast 2 weeks,  be sure that the build is stable for daily usage before applying.
 Stability context may differ for different devices, so explain for any exceptions.

 1.5 - You must have your device sources public.